 In a Linux system, it’s more reliable and secure than Windows and Mac OS.
 That’s why, around the world, starting from the beginners to IT expert make their choices to use Linux than any other system.
 And in the server and supercomputer sector, Linux becomes the first choice and dominant platform for most of the users.

-So if you are a user who likes to have an aristocratic and solid look and feel, and want an environment of doing some high-end sound, media, photo, graphics design tasking, then I recommend you to use Mac OS.
+So if you are a user who likes to have an aristocratic and robust look and feel, and want an environment of doing some high-end sound, media, photo, graphics design tasking, then I recommend you to use Mac OS.
 But remember, It will cost you a handsome amount of money at the beginning and throughout the life cycle as well.
 It will provide you with a system that you can just use without much tech customization and hassle.

 On the other hand, If you are an open source lover like me, then obviously go for Linux.
 It will give you a free environment to make the system as you like or need.
 You have all the software that comes free of cost.
 And also can do both a personal and business task effectively.